-You could experience a dangerous increase in blood pressure if you suddenly stop taking central-acting agents.
+Suddenly stopping a central-acting agent can cause a dangerous increase in blood pressure.
 Don't stop taking these medications without talking to your doctor.

 - Bakris GL, et al. Central sympathetic agents and direct vasodilators.
 In: Hypertension: A Companion to Braunwald's Heart Disease.
 3rd ed.
 Philadelphia, Pa.: Elsevier Saunders; 2018. https://www.clinicalkey.com.
 Accessed July 9, 2019.

 - Types of blood pressure medications.
 American Heart Association. https://www.heart.org/en/health-topics/high-blood-pressure/changes-you-can-make-to-manage-high-blood-pressure/types-of-blood-pressure-medications.
 Accessed June 25, 2019.

 - Bonow RO, et al., eds.
 Systemic hypertension: Management.
 In: Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 11th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2019. https://www.clinicalkey.com.
 Accessed June 27, 2019.

 - Krull KR.
 Pharmacology of drugs used to treat attention deficit hyperactivity disorder in children and adolescents. https://www.uptodate.com/contents/search.
 Accessed July 10, 2019.

 - Sevarino KA.
 Medically supervised opioid withdrawal during treatment for addiction. https://www.uptodate.com/contents/search.
 Accessed July 10, 2019.